 - What is strictly confidential about your project?

 - Do you allow the web development company to talk about the project or include it in their portfolio?

-- A noncompete clause that prevents both parties from cross-hiring employees of each other’s organizations.
+- A noncompete clause prevents both parties from cross-hiring employees of each other’s organizations.
 The time frame for this type of clause generally varies from six months to a year.

-- Date security clause to safeguard confidential information.
+- Data security clause to safeguard confidential information.

 - If the web development company intends to subcontract the project further include a relevant clause to safeguard confidential information.

 Force Majeure Clause

 Website Acceptance and Acceptance Testing

 In certain web development contracts, customers can request detailed acceptance testing provisions to be included.
 The contract should include the required remedies if a web application does not perform or work as expected.